SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

     ![](./images/002.png " ")

 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.
-Note you can search for a service across all the menu items and also pin you favorites.
+Note you can search for a service across all the menu items and also pin your favorites.
 When you're done reviewing the menu items click the X to close the window.

     ![](./images/003.png " ")